mhollmann/MocoApp/README.txt

 MocoApplication v 1.0

-This software is doing motion correction of (real-time) fMRI data.
+This software is doing parallelized motion correction of (real-time) fMRI data.
 It uses registration routines from ITK (please see ITK license).

 License: GNU public license (see LICENSE)